-I am a class ’76 and came to art only in my late 30s after a long period of studies at a PhD level and work experiences in different fields.
+I came to art only in my late 30s after a long period of studies at a PhD level and work experiences in different fields.
 I have not attended any art academies or art schools, I have learned (and keep learning) everything by doing.
 I consider myself a “multidisciplinary artist” in the sense that I don’t have a privileged medium.
 In my work I start from an intuition sometimes triggered by a material or an object, something that hits my mind without any […]show more →

 This is the booklet I wrote for my exhibition “Where is my sacred?” @ Fondazione Cerere december 5th – 21th 2018. «The sacred is an element of the structure of consciousness and not a moment in the history of consciousness.
 The experience of the sacred is inextricably linked to the effort made by man to build a world that has meaning.
 Hierophanies and religious symbols constitute a pre-reflective language.
 Since it is a specific language, sui generis, it needs its own […]show more →